 Great question!
 I know it’s a bit of a tricky word to say, but it has such positive meanings for me that I kept coming back to it.

 The name was originally suggested by my little brother, Michael, who thought it captured the positivity underlying what we do.
-It comes from the phrase “may your cup runneth over” or “my cup runneth over”.
+It comes from the phrase “may your cup runneth over”.
 It basically means “may all good things come to you” and “may you have more than enough for your needs”.

 I really like the sentiment of it.
 And I love that ‘good things’ can capture whatever is important for each person – perhaps that is recognition, or status, or money, or freedom, or creativity, or a mix of those things, or something completely different.
 What motivates each person is different.
 At Runneth, we are working with our clients to help them understand what they need for their working life cup to runneth over, and helping them to achieve it.

 I also liked the “run” aspect of the word which, for me, suggests action and energy.
 At Runneth, we are not focussed on maintaining the status quo.
-We are focused on helping people take action to improve their working lives, we want to create new work and learning opportunities for working mums, and we want to energise women to help each other in their working lives.
+We are focused on helping people take positive action to improve their working lives.

 How do you work with people?